nofrills-io/empress/docs/README.md

 Empress is a framework for managing application state and its representation in UI.
 It's targeted to be used with Android's activities and fragments, but you can also use it standalone.

+Empress is similar to androidx ViewModel library in a way that it:
+- can survive configuration changes
+- can be shared among multiple clients (e.g. fragments)

+Additionally:
+- supports "save & restore" flow (it's automatic, as long as your model is `Parcelable`)
+- supports long-running suspending requests
+- uses `kotlinx.coroutines.flow.Flow` for propagating changes (for immutable models)
+- aims for compatibility with Jetpack Compose (with mutable models)

 ### Install

 ```kotlin